DaveSkender/Stock.Indicators/indicators/Rsi/README.md

 ﻿# Relative Strength Index (RSI)

-[Relative Strength Index](https://en.wikipedia.org/wiki/Relative_strength_index) measures strength of winning/losing streak over `N` lookback periods on a scale of 0 to 100.
+Created by J. Welles Wilder, the [Relative Strength Index](https://en.wikipedia.org/wiki/Relative_strength_index) measures strength of winning/losing streak over `N` lookback periods on a scale of 0 to 100 to depict overbought and oversold conditions.
-RSI values over 70 are considered overbought, while values under 30 are considered oversold.

 ![image](chart.png)